Download Our 2022 PPC Management PDF Guide

-All set for your AdWords campaign to go live?
+All set for your Google Ads campaign to go live?
 Have you conducted a PPC audit?
 Think of it as reviewing your account to ensure it’s optimized to deliver initial campaign goals.

-As a general rule, an AdWords campaign audit should be conducted on a quarterly or bi-annual basis for existing campaigns.
+As a general rule, an Google Ads campaign audit should be conducted on a quarterly or bi-annual basis for existing campaigns.
 This allows you to find areas of wasted ad spend and areas with potential to boost ROI.
-For this to happen, you need to ensure the whole system for conversion tracking is in place in your AdWords account and working smoothly.
+For this to happen, you need to ensure the whole system for conversion tracking is in place in your Google Ads account and working smoothly.

 During the PPC audit, make sure you’re targeting and allocating more budget to geographical locations that you consider to be most important for your business.
 Make sure your campaigns are adjusted to run at the most profitable time periods according to time of day or time of week.
 Implement day parting for effective control of ad spend and as a way to ensure ads run when you think they will have peak visibility.